 Artist Statement

 Each collection I create stems from a desire to reinterpret the familiar.
-Whether through architectural line drawings or allegorical illustrations that merge Renaissance motifs with modern consumer culture, I aim to both honor and question the spaces we inhabit—both externally and internally.
+Whether through architectural line drawings or allegorical illustrations that merge Renaissance motifs with modern consumer culture, I aim to both honor and question the spaces we inhabit.
 In In Between the Lines, I consider how humanity fits within and against manmade and organic landscapes.
 In Icons of Consumption, I reimagine cultural symbolism to explore what we worship in the age of image and commerce.

-Art, to me, is not just a reflection of life—it is the container through which we express, imagine, remember, and reframe it.
-It is where our interior worlds meet the external, where solitude becomes structure, and where critique and care can coexist.
-My process is intuitive, research-driven, and often deeply personal—yet it strives to speak across language, culture, and time.
-Through texture, symbolism, and layered perspectives, I invite viewers into quiet tension: to slow down, to re-see, and to reflect on what we build, consume, and carry with us.
+Art to me is not just a reflection of life, it is the container through which we express, imagine, remember, and reframe it.
+My process is intuitive, research-driven, and often deeply personal.
+Through texture, symbolism, and layered perspectives, I invite viewers into quiet tension: to slow down, and to reflect on what we build, consume, and carry with us.

 Bio